 Common Mistakes to Avoid in Options Trading

-Even though options trading offers flexibility and leverage, beginners often fall into predictable traps.
+Even though crypto options trading offers flexibility and leverage, beginners often fall into predictable traps.
 Here are some common mistakes to steer clear of:

 Overpaying Premiums